 Ross: No, actually I thought about it when, when we were going out.
 It's how I imagined I uh, I would ask you to marry me.

-Rachel: Well, that would've been very hard to say no too.
+Rachel: (thinking about it) Well, that would've been very hard to say no to.

 Ross: It's a good thing I didn't do it, because it sounds like it would've been a very expensive wedding.